bmcano/ResistanceCalculatorApp/README.md

 Bug Fixes:
  - Crash fix for Android 7.0/7.1 users

+## Version 3.0

+UI updates:
+ - replaced bottom buttons with a bottom tabs
+ - small changes to the colors used within the app

+Bug Fixes:
+ - some values for CTV on five or six band resistors would not show the correct value
+ - after clearing selections sometimes sharing would still show the previously stored colors

-Current version of the app is `v2.4`.
+Current version of the app is `v3.0`.

-As of 4/16/23 the app has a 4.5 star review and over 2000 downloads on the Google Play Store.
+As of 5/8/23 the app has a 4.6 star review and over 3000 downloads on the Google Play Store.